 An example of this is the Place du Thouron, an emblematic point of Seillans, ideal for dining with your partner.

 Another attraction of Seillans is the nature that surrounds it.
 Many trails start at Seillans, including the trail to Lake Meaulx and the path to La Pigne for those who are fitter.

-Menerbes is located in the Vaucluse department, very close to the town of Lacoste.
+Menerbes is located in the Vaucluse department, very close to the artist town Lacoste.
 This town was, in ancient times, the scene of the Religious War of the fifteenth century.

 This fortified town enjoyed the reputation of being impregnable.
 However, after many attempts, they managed to besiege it and made it the capital of Protestantism for five years.

 Today, it is known for its architecture and its cultural heritage.